 - Durable Water Repellent (DWR): DWR is an extra coating that gear companies add to hiking raincoats that allow them to literally repel water from the jacket.
 As water hits the surface of the fabric it beads up and rolls right off rather than getting absorbed or evaporating.
 DWR definitely keeps you dry, however, it can make a raincoat slightly less breathable.
 It also requires a bit of upkeep because the finish can wear off over time, so you may need to reapply a new DWR coating every so often.
 Either way, DWR is a great option for staying dry and often comes at a lower price than Gore-Tex.

-Most raincoats have a 2, 2.5 or 3 layer construction to them that sandwiches the several different layers or membranes of fabric together to create a jacket.
-Here’s a quick and dirty breakdown of the 3 kinds that will help you navigate the product description and the price when you are choosing a hiking raincoat.
+Most raincoats have a 2, 2.5, or 3 layer construction to them that sandwiches the several different layers or membranes of fabric together to create a waterproof jacket.
+Here’s a quick breakdown of the 3 kinds that will help you navigate the product description and the price when you are choosing a hiking raincoat.

 - Midweight 2.5 Layer Rain Jacket: The mid-range 2.5 layer raincoat is a better waterproof option and slightly less breathable than a 2 layer.
 However, it’s a good choice for longer rainy hikes and backpacking trips.
 These rain jackets are lightweight and compact with more technical features like pit zips and DWR.
 2.5 layer rain jackets can cost over $100.
-(Example: Patagonia Torrentshell)
+(Example: Outdoor Research Helium Rain Jacket).

 - 3 Layer Rain Jacket: The most durable and technical option is the 3 layer raincoat, also known as a hardshell, which offers ultimate protection, often in a lightweight package.
-This is a great option for backcountry and harsh climates and can cost $200-$300+.
-(Example: REI Drypoint GTX Rain Jacket Women’s / Men’s )
+This is a great option for backcountry and harsh climates and can cost $150-$300+.
+(Example: Patagonia Torrentshell)

 - Adjustable Hood: Having a good hood to protect your face and eyes from the elements is an important feature of a hiking rain jacket.
 Look for one that is adjustable and has a brim to shield your eyes from wind and rain.